Liamdavids16/Welcome-bot/README.md

 # Discord Bot

-A customizable Discord bot with various features.
+A Welcome Discord bot with various features.

 ## Installation